 By the way, feel free to navigate this site using the W A S D and arrow keys:

 Follow me on Facebook and Youtube:

-Sound Field is the first virtual reality artwork that emphasizes sound.By immersing the spectator in an auditory forest, an acoustic landscape constituted by sounds of nature, Sound Field pretends to conquer the territory of virtual reality audio, raising questions about the relationship of sound, vision and narrative.
+Sound Field was presented at Sonar+D Buenos Aires 2015, and is the first virtual reality artwork that focuses on sound.By immersing the visitor in an auditory forest, an acoustic landscape constituted by sounds of nature, Sound Field pretends to conquer the territory of virtual reality audio, raising questions about the relationship of sound, vision and narrative.

-El Espejo de la Existencia (The Mirror of Existence) captures the spectator's body with a Kinect body sensor, recreating it as a living cell that rapidly evolves into different animals.
+El Espejo de la Existencia (The Mirror of Existence) captures the visitor’s body with a Kinect body sensor, recreating it as a living cell that rapidly evolves into different animals.

-By reflecting one's movement into different beings it encourages compassion and the appreciation of nature.
+By reflecting one's actions in an alternate being, it encourages compassion and the appreciation of nature.

-Atrayendo Bondad (Attracting Kindness) is an artistic installation that uses the spectator's shadow to interact with floating words of kindness.
+Atrayendo Bondad (Attracting Kindness) is an artistic installation that uses the visitor’s shadow to interact with floating words of kindness.

 Random words are attracted by the presence of a shadow, but repulsed by violent movements.

 Wer bist Du?
 (Who are you?) is a video self-portrait based on Stefan Schmidt's life.